nashville-software-school/FEWDD-milestones/1-the-static-web/learning-materials/JS_PRIMITIVES_ARRAYS.md

 // ["periwinkle", 42, "shift left", 24]
 ```

-You can use the `push()` method which is available on an variable that holds an array.
+You can use the `push()` method which is available to a variable that holds an array.
 This method puts a new item on the end of the array.

 ```
 commands.push("hot route");